suranyami/sinatra-websocket/README.md

 Makes it easy to upgrade any request to a websocket connection.

 SinatraWebsocket is a fork of [Skinny](https://github.com/sj26/skinny) merged with [Rack WebSocket](https://github.com/igrigorik/em-websocket).
-It provides helpers methods to detect if an request is a WebSocket request and defer to an EM::WebSocket::Connection.
+It provides helpers methods to detect if a request is a WebSocket request and defer to an EM::WebSocket::Connection.

 ## Put this in your pipe ...